Is the Samsung Galaxy Watch 3 better than the Fitbit Versa 2?

 Fitbit Versa 2 is the ultimate fitness companion

-It's tough to rival Fitbit when it comes to fitness tracking considering the company's primary focus is on health and wellness.
+It's tough to rival Fitbit regarding fitness tracking considering the company's primary focus is on health and wellness.
 Thus, the Versa 2 is a great companion for working out, playing sports, swimming, or just tracking your daily activity.

 However, both the Versa 2 and the Galaxy Watch 3 offer fitness tracking.
-Both track exercise and specific sports as well as heart rate and sleep, which are factors that can contribute to your overall health and wellness as well.
-In both cases, you can see your stats on the watch face itself or through the comprehensive app.
+Both track exercise and specific sports, as well as heart rate and sleep, which are factors that can contribute to your overall health and wellness.
+You can see your stats on the watch face itself or through the comprehensive app in both cases.

 It's tough to rival Fitbit when it comes to fitness tracking.

 The Fitbit Versa 2 tracks a multitude of different sports and exercises, from treadmill to cycling and swimming, and can even deliver on-screen coaching with a selection of workouts from which to choose.
-Some are free but others are available for a fee with a Fitbit Premium subscription.
+Some are free, but others are available for a fee with a Fitbit Premium subscription.
 There's also a pulse oximeter to track your blood oxygen saturation.

-The Galaxy Watch also has tons of fitness programs and can track specific activities, adding automatic activity detection for a handful of them as well as real-time detailed running analysis and a pulse oximeter What really sets the Galaxy Watch 3 apart in terms of fitness is that you can pair it with a compatible TV to show your workouts on a big screen.
+The Galaxy Watch also has tons of fitness programs.
+It can track specific activities, adding automatic activity detection for a handful of them and real-time detailed running analysis and a pulse oximeter.
+What sets the Galaxy Watch 3 apart in terms of fitness is that you can pair it with a compatible TV to show your workouts on a big screen.
 This can be accomplished on Fitbit through screen mirroring from the app on my phone, but the process is more seamless with the Galaxy Watch 3.

-The Galaxy Watch 3 will have ECG measurements and blood pressure monitoring at some point but those features are only available for now in South Korea.
-Fitbit doesn't track either with the Versa 2.
+The Galaxy Watch 3 will have ECG measurements and blood pressure monitoring at some point, but those features are only available for now in South Korea.
+Unfortunately, Fitbit doesn't track either with the Versa 2.

-On-board GPS is another advantage with the Watch 3: you can go for a run and leave your phone at home while still keeping track of your route.
-I go for bike rides several times a week and have to bring my phone with me in order to keep track of the distance and route.
+On-board GPS is another advantage with the Watch 3: You can go for a run and leave your phone at home while still keeping track of your route.
+For example, I go for bike rides several times a week and bring my phone with me to keep track of the distance and route.

 But when it comes to a community of users, Fitbit wins hands-down.
 Because of its long history, Fitbit has a large community of users who can communicate with one another in competitions and daily goals.
-There are detailed guided programs you can follow, different daily challenges, and even mindfulness activities, all accessible through the app.
+You can follow detailed guided programs, different daily challenges, and even mindfulness activities, all accessible through the app.

 Samsung Galaxy Watch 3: Music to your ears

 It's pretty impossible to work out without music, right?
 So, this is a huge factor when deciding on a smartwatch.
-Both devices have on-board storage for music but the Galaxy Watch 3 has much more so you can store plenty of playlists, podcasts, and more.
+Both devices have onboard storage for music, but the Galaxy Watch 3 has much more, so you can store plenty of playlists, podcasts, and more.
 With the LTE connectivity option, you could also leave your phone at home or in the gym locker and stream music from your favorite service, like Spotify, which will reportedly come pre-loaded.

-The Fitbit Versa 2 has very little music storage and it's a complicated process to get the music on the watch in the first place.
+The Fitbit Versa 2 has very little music storage, and it's a complicated process to get the music on the watch in the first place.
 You can stream from Deezer and Spotify, but music playback isn't this watch's strong suit.

 What other wellness features do these watches have?

-The Galaxy Watch 3 includes fall detection, which will detect if the wearer has potentially fallen down and will allow them to send a custom SMS to up to four contacts so they can call for help.
+The Galaxy Watch 3 includes fall detection, which will detect if the wearer has potentially fallen and allow them to send a custom SMS to up to four contacts to call for help.

-The Versa 2 doesn't have a similar feature but it does provide other wellness features.
+The Versa 2 doesn't have a similar feature, but it does provide other wellness features.
 As noted, there are things like mindfulness activities to help keep you calm and focused, breathing exercises, and female menstrual cycle tracking.
 In the app, you can also manually add details like how much water you drink and what you eat.
-Pair it with a Fitbit smart scale and you can also keep track of your weight and body mass index and set goals.
+Pair it with a Fitbit smart scale, and you can also keep track of your weight and body mass index and set goals.

-Both watches include heart rate tracking, as well as detailed sleep tracking with sleep cycle data, including light, deep, and REM sleep and a Sleep Score that tells you the quality of your sleep.
-Detailed sleep tracking has been one of Fitbit's strongest suits so Samsung including this in the Galaxy Watch 3 is a big deal.
+Both watches include heart rate tracking and detailed sleep tracking with sleep cycle data, including light, deep, and REM sleep, and a Sleep Score that tells you the quality of your sleep.
+Detailed sleep tracking has been one of Fitbit's strongest suits, so Samsung including this in the Galaxy Watch 3 is a big deal.

 Samsung Galaxy Watch 3 and Fitbit Versa 2 have very different looks

-These two watches differ mostly in how they look.
+These two watches differ primarily in how they look.
 The Galaxy Watch 3 is designed to look more like a standard wristwatch with a round face, thin band, and sleek design.
 Conversely, the Versa 2 looks more like a smartwatch with a square face, side button, and a variety of band options.

-The Watch 3 comes in mystic black and mystic silver for the 45mm version (the titanium option will only come in black) and mystic bronze or mystic silver for the 41mm.
+The Watch 3 comes in Mystic Black and Mystic Silver for the 45mm version (the titanium option will only come in black) and Mystic Bronze or Mystic Silver for the 41mm.
 It has a physical rotating bezel.
-The Versa 2 comes in seven different colors, from basic black and carbon aluminum to petal and copper rose aluminum as well as a special edition finish in smoke woven and mist grey aluminum.
-The Versa 2 has one button on the left side for navigating menus but everything else is done via the sizable touchscreen.
+The Versa 2 comes in seven colors, from Basic Black and Carbon Aluminum to Petal and Copper Rose Aluminum and a special edition finish in Smoke Woven and Mist Grey Aluminum.
+The Versa 2 has one button on the left side for navigating menus, but everything else is done via the sizable touchscreen.

 Both watches let you customize the look with different clock faces.
-As with bands, the Versa 2 has a largenumber of watch face options, from analog to digital, fun and quirky.
-I, for example, love to use the Bitmoji face through Snapchat that displays your personal avatar and it does something new throughout the day based on your activity or the time.
+As with bands, the Versa 2 has many watch face options, from analog to digital, fun and quirky.
+I, for example, love to use the Bitmoji face through Snapchat that displays your avatar, and it does something new throughout the day based on your activity or the time.

 Samsung has neat clock faces, too, including live animation and the ability to cycle through different ones throughout the day.
-Samsung also found another way to make the Galaxy Watch 3 stand out: if you're headed out for a night on the town, take a photo of your clothing and the Watch will generate a background that matches the color and pattern of your outfit.
+Samsung also found another way to make the Galaxy Watch 3 stand out: If you head out for a night on the town, take a photo of your clothing, and the watch will generate a background that matches the color and pattern of your outfit.

-You can access apps with both of the devices, although Fitbit's app ecosystem is lacking compared to Samsung's.
+You can access apps with both devices, although Fitbit's app ecosystem is lacking compared to Samsung's.
 The Versa 2 adds Alexa voice control so you can get text-based responses to queries on its screen or use it to control compatible smart home devices.

 Don't die on me!